dannymccabe/NFT-PUSH-REACT/README.md

 # NFT Marketplace - P U S H
-I built this website as a portfolio show piece.
+I built this website as a portfolio showpiece.
 I used a variety of new tools and different techniques whereever I could.
 This project has taken me quite a substantial amount of time so I hope you enjoy it.

 to see it live 👉 https://nft-marketplace-push.netlify.app/home